LukeMcGurdy/lukemcgurdy.github.io/_posts/2015-10-28-pop-and-lock.md

 ---
-layout: post
+layout: default
-title: "Pop and lock header"
+title: Pop and lock header
 category: projects
-published: true
+published: false
 ---

 <p>This is a fairly simple menu that on scroll will move down the DOM to a specified point (say below a banner image).
 Once the page collects the newly positioned menu it will lock to the top of the page.</p>